nabeelkhawarizmy/Air-Quality-Forecast/README.md

 <br><br>
 ## Data source
-- OpenAQ PM2.5 sensor readings (aggregated daily) [OpenAQ](http://OpenAQ.org) provides air quality data across the world using 1) reference-grade government monitors and 2) air sensors.
-Air quality is monitored real-time and the data is available in the OpenAQ Explorer as well as via API.
+- OpenAQ PM2.5 sensor readings (aggregated daily)

+[OpenAQ](http://OpenAQ.org) provides air quality data across the world using air sensors and reference-grade government monitors.
+Air pollution is monitored real-time and accessible through the OpenAQ Explorer and retrievable via API.
 In Indonesia, active and real-time sensors with plenty of historical data are very limited.
 One of the few air sensors that match this criteria is located in Bogor.
 > city: Bogor Selatan
 location_id: 5599584